-- 2.1.
-This section considers the process and principles for new courses seeking approval and subsequent validation.
-The process has been written in accordance with Office for Students On-going Conditions of Registration, European Standards and Guidelines and the QAA Quality Code for Higher Education.
-The section applies to all taught undergraduate and postgraduate courses; Research degrees with a taught component (e.g. MRes or Professional Doctorate). - 2.2.
-The University will publish a Commissioning Brief on an annual basis to ensure that new course development is aligned to the University's strategic aims and identified opportunities.
-The brief will be intelligence led drawing on market intelligence, employer insights, resource considerations, academic expertise and the perspectives of students and alumni.
-Colleges wishing to develop new courses to respond to the Commissioning Brief will be required to submit a Course Proposal Business Case for consideration by the Portfolio Planning Committee (PPC).
+- 2.1 This section considers the process and principles for new courses seeking approval and subsequent validation.
+The process has been written in accordance with European Standards and Guidelines and the QAA Quality Code for Higher Education.
+The section applies to all taught undergraduate and postgraduate courses; Research degrees with a taught component (e.g. MRes or Professional Doctorate). - 2.2 If, as part of the planning process, a College decides it wishes to develop a new course of study, the New Course Proposal form should be completed, including a fully costed business case, which should be submitted for consideration to the Curriculum Review and Innovation Committee (CRIC).
+This includes confirmation that the PVC/Head of College has also fully considered the proposal and supports its development.